-The best way to describe the lining of the pillow is rather like a bean bag, only smoother and with no noise.
-It moulds to your body shape and supports you right where you need it.
-The thing that I noticed from the first night that I used the pillow is that I didn’t move all night, I woke up in exactly the same position as I had gone to sleep, which in my book means I was comfortable.
-Of course now that I’m getting bigger and have to take many more trips to the toilet in the night, I’m still waking but thanks to the Theraline pillow I’m falling back into a blissful sleep much quicker than before.
+The best way to describe the lining of the pillow is somewhat like a bean bag, only smoother and with no noise.
+It moulds to your body shape and supports you where you need it.
+The thing that I noticed from the first night that I used the pillow is that I didn’t move all night; I woke up in precisely the same position as I had gone to sleep, which means I was comfortable in my book.
+Of course, now that I’m getting bigger and have to take many more trips to the toilet at night, I’m still waking, but thanks to the Theraline pillow, I’m falling back into a blissful sleep much quicker than before.

-The Theraline Maternity and Nursing Pillow retails at around £45-£50, which really isn’t bad when you consider how much use you will get out of it and as any mother knows, sleep is priceless!
+The Theraline Maternity and Nursing Pillow retails at around £45-£50, which isn’t bad when you consider how much use you will get out of it and as any mother knows, sleep is priceless!

-For more information or to check out the latest designs visit their website:-
+For more information or to check out the latest designs, visit their website:-